-Second, don’t act like you have been asked a very hard question.
-It is good to take the question seriously, but remember that you are not being judged on the basis of the accuracy of your answer.
+Second, don’t act like you have asked a very hard question.
+It’s good to take the question seriously, but remember that you not judged based on the accuracy of your answer.
 Frame your answer in a way; so that the interviewer gets reassured that you are investing time and hard work in your career path.

 10. Be Confident:

 Confidence is the key to success in any type of interview question.
 Even if you fall in any confusion or you have very little to speak, it will be better if you answer all with great confidence.